jmccall2/CS460_EHB_Simulation_Environment/README.md

 * Tiretrack animations/wobble do not work in reverse (simple fix)
 * Speed gauge does not work in reverse (simple fix)
 * The sun follows the car onto the land
+* When the sim is started and stopped without having activated the handbrake, a new car and clouds are spawned on the screen when the reset of the sim happens.
+* When the car has come to a complete stop and the gear is then shifted to neutral, the speed starts to alternate between a very small positive and negative number infinitely.
+This results in an unreadable blur on the speed text field.
+Should it be that the speed just remains 0 when this happens?

 GUI: